yortus/routist/README.md

 # routist

 ## To Do List

-- [x] change pathname to address throughout
-- [ ] introduce 'Rule' interface wherever pattern/handler pairs occur
 - [ ] asyncify Handler#execute
 - [ ] still need `isPromise`?
 If not, remove it :( Otherwise find a use for it.
+- [ ] add npmignore
+- [x] change pathname to address throughout
+- [x] introduce 'Rule' interface wherever pattern/handler pairs occur
-- [ ] add Route interface.
+- [x] add Route interface.
 Make one per rule

-## Handler execution order (when multiple handlers for same pattern)
-### multiple non-decorators
-- method is left up to decorators to resolve
-- default is to throw 'ambiguous' error

-### multiple mixed decorators/non-decorators
-- non-decorators are handled as if they were specialisations of the decorators

-### multiple decorators
-- assume any order is ok (NOT SAFE! but maybe provide option so it doesn't throw / is allowed)
-- implicit ordering
-  - but how?
-  - order of being added to router? not reliable when multiple sources...
-- explicit ordering
-  - but how?
-  - optional 'ordinal' comment on the end of pattern? like css z-index
-  - action name or parameter that somehow indicates priority?

-### Options
-- allowAmbiguousDecoratorOrder: true|false

-### The Pattern DSL
+## The Pattern DSL

 A valid pattern string conforms to the following rules:
 - Patterns are case-sensitive.